Martha Pritchard Spear is an expert in non-profit organizations and an aspiring anti-racist who brings a social justice lens to her work.

 She has lived in the Adirondacks since 2003.
 Prior to that, she was in Western Massachusetts, Washington, DC, and New York City, working as a professional fundraiser for a wide variety of non-profits and serving on non-profit boards.

-In 2015 Martha began consulting part-time in the North Country, and now works with organizations all over the Adirondack region.
+In 2015 Martha began consulting in the North Country, and now works with organizations all over the Adirondack region.
 Martha is a member of the Board of Education of Lake Placid Central School District, and a past president of the Rotary Club of Lake Placid, among other civic commitments.